0151 794 2393

 We teach a wide–ranging undergraduate programme and two MA programmes: the MA in Understanding Conflict and the MA in Irish Studies.
 Over 30 doctoral students from around the world are pursuing their PhD studies in the Institute and contributing to our research profile.

 We also attract high profile guest speakers.
-These have included three Irish presidents, the most recent visit being by President Michael D. Higgins in 2012.
+These have included three Irish presidents.